Official-Husko/Churn-Vector-Cheats/README.md

 - Undetectable by enemies
 - 999 BreedingStand uses before break
 - Decrease/Increase Inflation on NPC's
+- Flying Ghost Dick
+- Infinite Cum
 - Fully Open-Source

 <br />

 <details>
     <summary>Cheat Hotkeys</summary>

+    !!!CURRENTLY NOT IMPLEMENTED!
+WILL BE ADDED BACK IN UPDATE 2.1.0!!!
+    Use the GUI buttons for the time being.

     Num1 or Alt+1 = Remove all doors
     Num2 or Alt+2 = Disable Fog and Sky